shyamupa/hma-translit/README.md

 Code for the EMNLP paper, "[Bootstrapping Transliteration with Guided Discovery for Low-Resource Languages](http://shyamupa.com/papers/UKR18.pdf)".

-Tested using pytorch version '0.3.1.post2'.
+Tested using pytorch version '0.3.1.post2' with python3.

 ## Running the code